FabricExile/kludge/doc/adl-types.md

 The parameters for `.add_wrapped_type()` are:

 ```
-  def add_wrapped_type(
+  def add_opaque_type(
     self,
-    cpp_wrapper_name,
     cpp_type_name,
     kl_type_name=None,
     extends=None,
-    forbid_copy=False,
-    is_abstract=False,
     ):
 ```

-The only additional parameters is `cpp_wrapped_name`, which is the name of the C++ template that wraps the owned value.
-For example, if the type that is being wrapped is called `DataBlob` and it is owned through the `SharedPtr` template, then the type would be wrapped with `ext.add_wrapped_type('SharedPtr', 'DataBlob')`.
-Internally, Kludge will own a copy of a value of type `SharedPtr<DataBlob>`, thus respecting the shared pointer semantics.

-Additional notes about types wrapped with `ext.add_wrapped_type()`:

-- References and pointers for the type, for example `DataBlock_CxxConstPtr` using the above syntax, does not point to the wrapped value but rather the unwrapped value (i.e. the result of `operator->()`).
-It is still possible to get pointers and references to wrapped values; their type is prefixed with `Wrapped_`; for example, `Wrapped_DataBlock_CxxConstPtr`.

-- Kludge does track the underlying type that is wrapped via the template, but it will not generally be needed; it is prefixed with `Raw_`; for example, `Raw_DataBlob`.
+The `extends` parameter acts a little bit differently than for other types.
+It is not required that the C++ type actually inherits from the type given by `extends`; instead, Kludge assumes that it is safe to `reinterpret_cast` to the derived type.
+This is because many C APIs use opaque pointers exactly in this manner.

-The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Wrapping Methods and Method-Like Type Additions](adl-methods.md)).
+The result of the `ext.add_opaque_type()` call is a record object that can be used to add tests to the type.
+Note, however, that it is not currently possible to add methods or members to opaque types through the Kludge specification language; currently, the only way to use opaque types is through functions.
+However, you can provide boilerplate code that wraps these functions as methods.

 ## `ext.add_mirror()`